Founded in 1979, MUJI—literally translating as “no brand”—is a Japanese retailer focusing on simple, low-cost, quality goods for the home.

 - Out of Home Advertisement

-Taku, Yuko, Ichigo, and the entire MUJI team for allowing us to introduce their newest flagship store and philosophies to the Pacific Northwest.
+Taku, Yuko, Ichigo, and the entire MUJI USA team for allowing us the opportunity to introduce their newest flagship store and the MUJI philosophies to the Pacific Northwest.

-The OMFGCO-Muji team: Jeremy, Afton, Lea, Ed, & Ridan.
+The internal OMFGCO-MUJI team: Starr, Jeremy, Afton, Lea, Ed, & Ridan.